danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

 - Accept Header Supported: `application/dicom+json`
 - Content-Type: `multipart/related; type=application/dicom`

+### Dicom store semantics

+- Stored DICOM files should at least have the following tags:
+  - SOPInstanceUID
+  - SeriesInstanceUID
+  - StudyInstanceUID
+  - SopClassUID
+  - PatientID
+- If the same SOP instance is stored multiple times we will override with the latest
+- No coercing or replacing of attributes is done by the server

 ### Response

 Code|Name|Description
 ----------|----------|----------
-200 | OK | When all the SOP instances in the request have been stored 202 | Accepted | When some instances in the request have been stored 409 | Conflict | When none of the instances in the request have been stored
+200 | OK | When all the SOP instances in the request have been stored 202 | Accepted | When some instances in the request have been stored 204 | No Content |
+400 | Bad Request|
+406 | Not Acceptable |
+409 | Conflict | When none of the instances in the request have been stored 415 | Unsupported Media Type |
+429 | Too many requests | reached the limit of a request.
+Need to implement

 - Content-Type: `application/dicom+json`
 - DicomDataset: